If you wish to import your vehicle to Switzerland, there are a few steps you’ll need to follow, depending on how long you’ve owned the vehicle.

 - Certificate of conformity

-- Registration document of your car
+- Registration document of your vehicle

 - Your legitimation card (if applicable)